-In recent years, we have taken actions to adapt to changing and competitive conditions.
-These actions include closing stores and distribution centers, consolidating functional activities, disposing of businesses and assets, and improving process efficiencies.
-We have also recognized significant asset impairment charges related to stores and intangible assets and significant expenses associated with the Merger and integration and, in 2015, began recognizing costs associated with the Staples Acquisition.
-These expense items are expected to continue in future periods.
+In recent years, the Company has taken actions to adapt to changing and competitive conditions.
+These actions include closing facilities, consolidating functional activities, eliminating redundant positions, disposing of businesses and assets, and taking actions to improve process efficiencies.
+These actions have resulted in significant charges associated with the Merger, Real Estate Strategy, restructuring certain International operations and the Staples Acquisition.
+These activities are expected to continue in future periods and result in additional charges.